 Start simple.
 Stick to indicating only the most essential pages on your site.
 These would be the pages that will appear in the main navigation.
 You can always add more pages later.
 The key is to work effectively by only creating the pages you need.

 Next, start sketching out the structure of your website.
 When I’m working with a client, I ask plenty of questions so I can best understand what my client and their customers need.

 I use this information to create well organized site diagrams that show how the core pages relate to one another.

-(After the site diagram is polished, I later use this same info to create the initial wireframe mockups of the page layouts.)
+(After the site diagram is polished, I later use this same info to create the initial wireframe mockups of individual page layouts.)

 Diagrams like this are popular with my clients because they look nice and clearly show how the pages connect to one another.
 Don’t get stuck on making a pretty picture though.
+You could do this by hand on a blank sheet of paper.
 The more important thing is to list out the essential pages.

 Single Web Page Content Template